NateWr/restaurant-reservations/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.4.2 =
+This update is a maintenance release that fixes a couple minor issues, adds French and Italian translations, and includes some under-the-hood changes to support upcoming extensions.
+1.4.1-1.4.2 fixes a rare but vital performance issue in the admin.

 = 1.4.1 =
 This update is a maintenance release that fixes a couple minor issues, adds French and Italian translations, and includes some under-the-hood changes to support upcoming extensions.